AlaYousef/Portfolio-project1/TESTING.md

 # Testing

 ## Code Validation
-The Arabic Book Fair site has be tested.
-All pages has been run through the [W3C html Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
-One error were found on the home page.
+The Arabic Book Fair site code has be tested.
+All pages has been run through the [W3C html Validator](https://validator.w3.org/) and the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/). two errors were found on CSS file.
 After fix and retest, no errors were found.

-The HTML validator results for the whole site are below:
+The HTML validator results for all pages are below:

 ![W3C Validator test result](assets/documentation/html-validator.png)